Integral of a complex function along an oriented curve in . The complex-analytic analog of the vector line integral.

 For : the integral is .

-Internalize this.
 Only the term contributes to a circular integral around the origin.
 This single fact is the kernel of the residue theorem.

 Connection to vector line integral

-Unpacking :
+Expand :

 The first piece is the circulation of the 2D vector field ; the second is the flux of (or equivalently the circulation of ).
 A contour integral is two line integrals packaged into one complex number.

-When is analytic, the Cauchy-Riemann equations make both conservative and source-free, so both line integrals vanish by Green’s theorem — giving Cauchy’s theorem.
+When is analytic, the Cauchy-Riemann equations make both conservative and source-free, so both line integrals vanish by Green’s theorem, giving Cauchy’s theorem.
 The major theorems of complex analysis are restatements of vector calculus identities in complex notation.